 At least 15% of the listed parent company's share capital and voting rights must be held by shareholders who individually own, directly or indirectly, less than 2% of such share capital and voting rights.
-This condition aims to ensure a minimum level of the free float before the company can elect for the SIIC regime.
+This condition aims to ensure a minimum level of free float before the company can elect for the SIIC regime.
 It only has to be met on the first day of the first year of application of the SIIC regime (and no longer after that date).

 The parent company must be listed on an EU or EEA-regulated stock exchange.
-It can also be listed on any stock exchange under the condition the functioning rules of this stock exchange are the same as EU and EEA's ones (European directive 2004/39/CE).
+It can also be listed on any stock exchange under the condition the functioning rules of this stock exchange are the same as the EU and EEA's ones (European Directive 2004/39/CE).

-- Principal activity restricted to property acquisition and/or construction with the aim of renting, out the property as well as direct or indirect portfolio investments in partnerships (sociétés de personnes) or other companies liable to corporate income tax, having business activities and goals similar to the SIIC - No required asset level - Ancillary activities must not exceed 20% of the company's assets gross book value
+- Principal activity restricted to property acquisition and/or construction with the aim of renting out the property as well as direct or indirect portfolio investments in partnerships (sociétés de personnes) or other companies liable to CIT, having business activities and corporate purposes similar to the SIIC's ones - No required asset level - Ancillary activities must not exceed 20% of the SIIC's assets' gross book value

-In order to be eligible for the SIIC regime, the principal activity of the company must be restricted to property acquisition and/or construction with the aim of renting out the property as well as direct or indirect portfolio investments in partnerships (sociétés de personnes) or other companies liable to corporate income tax, having business activities and purposes similar to the SIIC's ones.
+To be eligible for the SIIC regime, the principal activity of the company must be restricted to property acquisition and/or construction with the aim of renting out the property as well as direct or indirect portfolio investments in partnerships (sociétés de personnes) or other companies liable to CIT, having business activities and purposes similar to the SIIC's ones.
 The eligible rental activities are those realised for residential, commercial or industrial purposes.
 Such activities can be either carried out in France or abroad and will only benefit from the SIIC regime under the condition they are, in principle, taxable in France (see 2.1 Formalities/procedure).

-The listed parent company and its subsidiaries may also engage in activities other than just passive investments.
+The listed parent company and its subsidiaries may also engage in activities other than passive investments.
 However, these activities must remain ancillary to the principal qualifying activity.
 Income derived from these activities is fully taxable under ordinary CIT rules.
 Qualifying ancillary activities are most notably comprised of the following:

-- The financial leasing of properties (crédit-bail immobilier) provided that the net book value of the outstanding portfolio of the properties does not exceed 50% of the total gross asset value of the company.
-This applies to entities that are lessors; and - Other activities such as real estate development or real estate brokerage, provided that the gross book value of the relevant assets does not exceed 20% of the total gross asset value of the company.
-For the purpose of this 20% test, the value of properties subject to financial leasing is disregarded.
+• The financial leasing of properties (crédit-bail immobilier) provided that the net book value of the outstanding portfolio of the properties does not exceed 50% of the total gross asset value of the company.
+This applies to entities that are lessors; and

+• Other activities, such as real estate development or real estate brokerage, provided that the gross book value of the relevant assets does not exceed 20% of the total gross asset value of the company.
+For this 20% test, the value of properties subject to financial leasing is disregarded.
 If these qualifying ancillary activities are performed through subsidiaries, then only the book value of the participation and current-account receivables would be considered for the purpose of the 20% test.

-Each of these two ratios must be met for each fiscal year covered by the option for the SIIC regime at the end of the sixth month following the opening and at the closing date of the fiscal year.
-Thus, in the situation where the financial year corresponds to the civil year, these ratios must be respected both at the June 30 and December 31 dates.
+Each of these two ratios must be met for each tax year covered by the option for the SIIC regime at the end of the sixth month following the opening and at the closing date of the tax year.
+Thus, in a situation where the tax year corresponds to the civil year, these ratios must be respected on both the 30 June and 31 December dates.